 Potential target incentives under the STIP range between 10% and 100% of an employee's base salary depending on the employee's role.
-The actual bonus that an employee will receive under the CBP (if any) will vary depending on the Company's and the individual's performance against established annual objectives and targets, as detailed more fully below.
-The CBP is awarded in cash and will be paid at the discretion of the Board depending on key business factors.
+The actual bonus that an employee will receive under the STIP (if any) will vary depending on the Company's and the individual's performance against established annual objectives and targets, as detailed more fully below.
+The STIP is awarded in cash and will be paid at the discretion of the Board depending on key business factors.

-There are four key performance components: (1) cash return on investment; (2) adjusted EBITDA; (3) Safety; and (4) an individual component.
+There are four key performance components: (1) return on capital employed; (2) adjusted EBITDA; (3) Safety; and (4) an individual component.
 Each component has a target level of performance and a maximum stretch level of performance whereby superior results can drive a pay-out up to 200% of that component of the bonus.
-All bonuses awarded under the CBP are paid in cash.
+All bonuses awarded under the STIP are paid in cash.

-The CBP performance components for 2021 and their relative weighting are:
+The STIP performance components for 2022 and their relative weighting are:

-(1) Corporate Financial Target - Cash Return on Investment ("CRI") - 20% of the Company's CBP opportunity is linked to the Company's CRI performance.
-For the purposes of calculating CRI, the last twelve month adjusted EBITDA is divided by Gross Fixed Assets plus net working capital ("NWC").
-Gross Fixed Assets plus NWC is calculated by using fixed assets balance at the first of the year and then adding current year capital expenditures plus closing trade receivables and closing inventory.
-This amount is then reduced by current year sales of fixed assets and closing trade payables.
-The CRI metric was selected to ensure appropriate focus on the critical need to generate cash to fund ongoing operations and business re-investment as well as to reduce debt.

-(2) Corporate Financial Target - Adjusted EBITDA - 60% of the Company's CBP opportunity is linked to the Company's Adjusted EBITDA performance.
-For the purposes of calculating Adjusted EBITDA, Statutory EBITDA plus significant items, impairment of assets and other significant non-restructuring transactions outside the ordinary course of business equals Adjusted EBITDA.

-(3) Corporate Non-Financial Target - Safety - 20% of the Company's CBP opportunity is dependent upon the Company's overall safety performance.
-The Board and management believe that a component of the CBP based on safety results appropriately focuses Company employees on adopting safe work practices, continuously identifying ways to reduce or eliminate hazards or unsafe behaviours and getting employees home safely every day.
+- (1) Corporate Financial Target Return on Capital Employed ("ROCE") 20% of the Company's STIP opportunity is linked to the Company's ROCE performance.
+The ROCE metric was selected to ensure appropriate focus on the critical need to generate cash to fund ongoing operations and business re-investment as well as to reduce debt.
+ROCE is defined as Adjusted Earnings Before Taxes divided by the total of Total Assets less Current Liabilities. - (2) Corporate Financial Target Adjusted EBITDA 60% of the Company's STIP opportunity is linked to the Company's Adjusted EBITDA performance.
+Refer to the Company's description and calculation of Adjusted EBITDA, a Non-AASB Financial Measure, in Section 3.2 of the Review of Operations. - (3) Corporate Non-Financial Target Safety 20% of the Company's STIP opportunity is dependent upon the Company's overall safety performance.
+The Board and management believe that a component of the STIP based on safety results appropriately focuses Company employees on adopting safe work practices, continuously identifying ways to reduce or eliminate hazards or unsafe behaviors and getting employees home safely every day.
 Further, safety is paramount to the Company's customers, and the Company's ability to secure or retain work is impacted by its safety performance.

-For 2021, the Board agreed on the recommendation of its Audit and Risk Committee to use TCIR, LTIR, Critical Risk Incident Rate and a set of leading indicators as the measurements of safety performance for the CBP.
+For 2022, the Board agreed on the recommendation of its Governance, Safety and Sustainability Committee to use TCIR, LTIR, Critical Risk Incident Rate and a set of leading indicators as the measurements of safety performance for the STIP.

-Individual Strategic Objectives - 100% of the Individual Strategic Objective CBP opportunity is dependent upon performance against strategic objectives relevant to the employee's operational or functional responsibility.
+Individual Strategic Objectives - 100% of the Individual Strategic Objective STIP opportunity is dependent upon performance against strategic objectives relevant to the employee's operational or functional responsibility.
 Examples of strategic objectives may include operational or functional cost targets, geographic or targeted market segment or customer growth, new product introductions, leadership, talent retention and development and specific project or initiative progress.
 Individual objectives carry individual proportions of 100%.